Axway/amplify-fusion-labs/deployment/README.md

 * Click on the rollback Action button for your v2 deployment and select your deployment only and click OK
 ![lab3](images/lab4-rollback-version2-2.png)
 ![lab3](images/lab4-rollback-version2-3.png)
-* Since we rolled back our deployment, we will need to redo the Connection override as we did in Lab 2
 * Activate your integration and test it and make sure your response is `Hello from V1`

 ## Lab 5